-Your family dentists on Yonge Street perform comprehensive oral examinations every six months to keep ahead of problems and to treat issues quickly as they arise.
+Your family dentist on Yonge Street performs comprehensive oral examinations every six months to keep ahead of problems and to treat issues quickly as they arise.
 They inspect for tooth decay and periodontitis, tooth alignment and condition of existing restorations, oral cancer (highly treatable if caught early), tooth grinding and TMJ (temporomandibular joint dysfunction).

 Additionally, as children’s mouths develop, the dentists watch tooth and jaw development carefully.
-They refer for orthodontic care as needed to capitalize on the changing configurations of young oral cavities.
+They refer for orthodontic care as needed to capitalise on the changing configurations of young oral cavities.

 Find out More